Bad Cholesterol and How to Combat

 Introduction:

-In addition to posing a significant threat to our overall health, bad cholesterol lurks within our bodies. keeping a healthy lifestyle requires understanding and combating this hidden danger.
+In addition to posing a significant threat to our overall health, bad cholesterol and how to combat It lurks within our bodies. keeping a healthy lifestyle requires understanding and combating this hidden danger.
 Throughout this article, we will unmask the secrets of bad cholesterol and provide you with the tools to control it.

 A waxy substance, cholesterol is found in the blood, produced by the liver, and obtained from certain foods.
 All cholesterol is not created equal, even though it is essential for many bodily functions.
 Low-density lipoprotein (LDL), also known as bad cholesterol, clogs up our arteries, increasing our risk of heart disease and stroke.